Antusqus/AWebEnablePackage/README.md

 * Insert and retrieve data from Database
     * Razorpage
     * Fix Button Event Handler in Registration.razor

+## Issues
+* Site errors when database down
+* Exception thrown: 'System.InvalidOperationException' in System.Private.CoreLib.dll: 'Connection must be valid and open.' on Registration.razor
+    * Possibly due to MultipleActiveResultSets not being set + terminal having active connection with docker db?

 ## License

 Certainly not licensed.